Send your questions to diva@dcdistrictdiva.com or drop a line in my Formspring box below this post to ask me anonymously.

 Once we put human love and acceptance in its proper place — subordinate to our desire for God’s love and acceptance — then we can stop using people and merely calling in “love,” and we can get busy truly loving people the way Christ loves us.

 Love is NOT an emotion, it is an action — a verb, not a noun.
 When we remember that, love will not be more “hurtful than loving,” because we will find joy in sacrificing ourselves for others as God commands (“love your neighbor as yourself”).
 We won’t be hurt because we won’t be expecting something from a person and then not receiving it.
 We show love not to get love from that person in exchange, but because it is what God requires of us and it brings God joy and we get to be a part of God’s happiness!!
 Our reward in showing love is not received through other people or through the target of our love.
 Our reward is in right-standing with Christ for being obedient to His commands!
 Our reward is closeness with God Himself because we are living right and not separated from Him because of our sin.
 Our reward is God looking upon us and seeing how we’ve sacrificed ourselves for others/husband/children despite what they’ve done to us (good or bad) and saying “That’s MY daughter, Bianca!
-I am so proud of her!”
-(Matthew 3:17).
+I am so proud of her!” (

 To summarize: If you keep human love in proper perspective to God’s love and take the expectations off of human love and remember that your ultimate prize and validation is in closeness with Christ, your love life will flourish!